MiraTherm/miratherm-radiator-thermostat-software/README.md

 ## Build Instructions

-To build this project, you must first generate the code from the `.ioc` project file using **STM32CubeMX 6.16.0**:
+To build this project, you must first generate missing code from the `.ioc` project file using **STM32CubeMX 6.16.0**:

 1. Open `mt-rt.ioc` in STM32CubeMX 6.16.0
-2. Generate the code (this creates the necessary Generated and Drivers folders)
+2. Generate the code
 3. Then build the project using CMake

 **Note:** Some generated files contain STMicroelectronics code under AS-IS license.
 See [LEGAL_NOTICES](LEGAL_NOTICES) for details.